Takkapi/Minux/README.md

-# CuteCatOS
+# Minux
-CuteCatOS is an operating system made by Takkapi in Linux Ubuntu with a custom desktop environment.
-You can download the iso image from [here](https://github.com/Takkapi/CuteCatOS/releases)
+Minux is an operating system made by Takkapi in Linux Ubuntu with a custom desktop environment.
+You can download the iso image from [here](https://github.com/Takkapi/Minux/releases)